wrist mechanics online course featured image

 Now that you have the theoretical knowledge on how to break 85, it’s time to analyze your current situation, develop a practice plan, and enhance your mental strength.

-Next, I advise incorporating a bit of technology into the game to track your analytics.
-The HackMotion can work for you as a golf professional would and help you take your game to the next level.
-Before you know it you’ll need all the tips on how to break 80.
+Don’t forget to incorporate a bit of technology into the game to track your progress.
+The HackMotion can work for you as a golf professional or coach would and help you take your game to the next level.
+Before you know it, you’ll need all the tips on how to break 80.

 Was this article helpful to you?
 Help us improve!